startinggravity/Drupal-8-Theme/README.md

 mv drupal8_theme.breakpoints.yml your_theme.breakpoints.yml
 ```

-Edit your_theme.breakpoints.yml by changing 'drupal8_theme' to 'your_theme'.
+Edit `your_theme.breakpoints.yml` by changing `drupal8_theme` to `your_theme`.
 This appears in three places.
 You should also remove, add or edit breakpoints as needed for your theme layout.
 At least for now, this will get you started.

 Rename the libraries.yml file.